ceph/ceph/doc/man/8/ceph-volume.rst

 * [--journal-size GB]   Size (in GB) A logical group name or a path to a logical volume
 * [--bluestore]         Use the bluestore objectstore (default)
 * [--filestore]         Use the filestore objectstore
+* [--dmcrypt]           Enable encryption for the underlying OSD devices
 * [--osd-id OSD_ID]     Reuse an existing OSD id
 * [--osd-fsid OSD_FSID] Reuse an existing OSD fsid